tjhorner/tetris-gamepad/README.md

 - HOLD: Switch to gamepad mode
 - CCW: Switch to keyboard mode
-- CW: Switch to Pro Controller mode (currently does nothing!)
+- CW: Switch to Pro Controller mode

 The default is gamepad mode.
 It will remember what mode you last selected on startup, so you don't need to hold the button down every time.

+#### Pro Controller Mode Note

+To use the gamepad with your Switch in Pro Controller mode, you will need to go to `Controllers > Change Grip/Order` every time you connect the controller.
+It's annoying, but I haven't figured out how to persist the pairing with the console.

 ### Configuration